getbubblenow/bubble/docs/local-launcher.md

 If you run `./bin/run.sh` again, it will be like running it for the first time.

 ## Next Steps
-You are now read to launch a new Bubble in [Bubble Mode](launch-node.md), or a Remote Launcher via [Remote Launcher Mode](remote-launcher.md)
+You are now read to launch a new Bubble in [Node Mode](launch-node.md), or a Remote Launcher via [Remote Launcher Mode](remote-launcher.md)